DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Create bar/column, histogram, line, area charts
   - Create annotated, range, scatter charts
 - Prepare for Chart Your Data quiz, to be taken during any 2-hour period before midnight tonight on [Moodle](https://moodle.trincoll.edu)
+- Assign Build Stage 3: Design Meaningful Charts to address part of a CTSafeConnect data question, working in duos or solo, due Wed 12 Jan at 3pm.
+We will share our progress with community partners on Thursday.

 ### Wed 12 Jan
 - Overview of Learning Goal #6: Tell and Show Your Data Story.
 Start reading HODV Chapter <https://handsondataviz.org/story.html>